Quantum digital cooling: Cooling a system with a single fridge qubit

-In this work, we approximate the presence of a much larger bath with a single ancilla qubit [Fig.~\ref{fig:level-scheme}(b)], with bath Hamiltonian $\hambath=\epsilon\,Z/2$.
-The coupling between the bath and the system takes the form $\hamcoupling=\gamma X\otimes V_S/2$, where $\gamma$ is the coupling strength, and $V_S$ a \emph{coupling term} that acts on the system alone.
+To represent such a large bath with an ancillary register on a quantum device in order to cool a system register would be impractically costly.
+In this work, we approximate the presence of a much larger bath B with a single ancilla qubit F [Fig.~\ref{fig:level-scheme}(b)], with bath Hamiltonian $H_\tB\to H_\tF=\epsilon\,Z_\tF/2$.
+This can be considered a simplified form of a collisional model~\cite{kretschmer2016collision} that does not allow for non-Markovian effects (that would be in our case unwanted).
+The coupling between the bath and the system takes the form $\hamcoupling=\gamma X_\tF\otimes V_S/2$, where $\gamma$ is the coupling strength, and $V_S$ a \emph{coupling term} that acts on the system alone.
 A key advantage of the digital approach is that we are free to choose $V_S$ as desired to optimize the cooling protocols.
 The Hamiltonian of the entire system and bath then takes the form

 This has an immediate problem, as the bath can only absorb a single quantum of energy $\epsilon$, but we may circumvent this by periodically resetting the ancilla qubit to $\ket{0}$.
 The non-unitary reset in effect extracts energy and entropy from the ancilla to a much larger external bath (the experimenter's environment).
-For this reason we call the ancilla qubit a `fridge' qubit.
+For this reason we call the ancilla qubit a `fridge' qubit (hence F).
 The non-unitarity introduced in the process is necessary to dissipate entropy, allowing to prepare the ground state from an arbitrary starting state.
 As the time between resets is finite, the $t\rightarrow\infty$ limit in Eq.~\eqref{eq:fgr1} is no longer justified and energy is no longer conserved.
 This is both a blessing and a curse --- we need not precisely guess the energy gap $\Delta =E_i-E_f$ of the transition that we need to de-excite, but we run the risk of reheating the system at each cooling round.
-Balancing these competing factors is key to the successful design of QDC protocols.
+Minimizing re-heating while maximizing the range of targeted de-excitations is key to the successful design of QDC protocols.
+In a realistic experiment, qubit re-heating would be effectively increased by reset infidelity on the ancilla qubit, making the protocol less effective.